Docker Image

 or even /bin/sh

 available.
-In such a case, you need to rebuild the image and add/install bash
+In such a case, you will need to rebuild the image and add/install bash

 or sh